 If you’re really not sure whether you’ll see the benefit from using a device with a 90Hz or 120Hz display, we recommend heading out to a carrier or manufacturer store and trying out the phone or tablet for yourself.
 When it comes to refresh rate increases, the proof is really in the pudding, and there’s no way to explain the difference it makes without trying it for yourself.

 Like many technological advancements, an increase in refresh rate does come with a few potential pitfalls.
 The biggest disadvantage is increased battery consumption.
 Pushing out twice as many frames means an increased burden on the battery, and if your phone struggles with slim battery life at the best of times, you may want to disable the higher refresh rate in order to save juice.
-The option to disable higher refresh rates is available on most phones with refresh rates higher than 60Hz, and it’s particularly useful on the Google Pixel 4, where an already small battery can be seriously hampered by the 90Hz refresh rate.
+The option to disable higher refresh rates is available on most phones with refresh rates higher than 60Hz, and it was particularly useful on the Google Pixel 4, where an already small battery was seriously hampered by the 90Hz refresh rate.

 Outside of taxing the battery, a higher refresh rate is just expensive overall.
 It’s still relatively new tech on smartphones, which means it’s likely to be restricted to flagship devices only for the next few years or so.
 Outside of specialized devices like gaming phones, don’t expect to see this on budget or midrange phones for the time being.